yasir2000/openwrt-oldwiki-md/DemilitarizedZoneHowto.rst

 == Create a new vlan ==

-You now have to decide which one of the LAN ports on the back of your router you wan't to use for the demilitarized zone.
+You now have to decide which one of the LAN ports on the back of your router you want to use for the demilitarized zone.
 On this page it's LAN port 4.

 The configuration is easily done by changing the vlan* NVRAM variables.